-These shape worksheets will focus on the rectangle shapes both vertical and horizontal.
+These shape worksheets will focus on the rectangle shapes with both vertical and horizontal orientations.

 The worksheets below will build upon the previous lessons covering the circle, triangle and square.

 If you haven't covered those shapes yet, you can do so using the "Shapes" tab on the left-side menu or see the related pages at the bottom of this page.